 In today's business world, speed is essential.
 If your company delays in responding to customers, you're missing a huge opportunity to capture valuable insights and feedback.
 Don't give your competitors an opportunity to serve your customer better and faster than you can.

-The Lean Startup preaches that entrepreneurs need to develop products and test them with real customers in order to build something useful.
+The Lean Startup preaches that to build something useful entrepreneurs need to develop products and test them with real customers.
 The same goes with serving your customers and understand their needs.
 Listen to customer feedback religiously.
 To this day, I still read every piece of customer feedback sent to our company and I make an effort to share those insights across the company to ensure we are continuously building the right products and features.
 If you don't have a "Feedback" link on your site that distributes customer feedback to your entire leadership team, add it.

 Henry Ford said it best when he claimed, "If I had asked people what they wanted, they would have said faster horses."
-It's crucial to get real customer feedback on their needs and wants, but when it comes to building products you need to use your own vantage point to build something that's both realistic and useful.
+It's crucial to get real customer feedback on their needs and wants, but when it comes to building products, use your own vantage point to build something that's both realistic and useful.
 Some of the greatest products out there people didn't know they wanted until they arrived, and now they can't live without them.

 It's very important for customers to know that they have someone they can come to with concerns or comments.
 Giving them a specific person as a point of contact at your business humanizes the relationship.